 When harvest time comes, people use long sticks to knock down the dried pods or gather them from the ground.
 Inside the hard shell is a tangy, citrus‑like pulp wrapped around shiny seeds.
 Nothing goes to waste — the pulp is ground into the super‑nutritious baobab powder, the seeds are dried and roasted for coffee or added to soups and ground into sauces, the leaves are cooked like spinach, and the bark is stripped for rope and mats.

-While most recipes often use baobab fruit powder from the pulp, like the famous superfruit baobab juice and creamy no-churn baobab ice cream, or tasty desserts like baobab bites, gluten-free baobab energy bars and lemon‑kissed baobab cookies, the baobab seeds often get overlooked…. and today, we’re giving these a moment of fame.
+While most recipes often use baobab fruit powder from the pulp, to make the famous superfruit baobab juice, refreshing baobab smoothie and creamy no-churn baobab ice cream, tasty desserts like baobab bites, gluten-free baobab energy bars and lemon‑kissed baobab cookies, the baobab seeds often get overlooked…. and today, we’re giving these a moment of fame.
 We’re roasting them into a rich, tasty cup of baobab coffee.

-And hopefully, next time you’re soaking up that baobab pulp, you’ll think twice before tossing the seeds — and give this healthy, magical brew a try instead!
+Hopefully, next time you’re soaking up that baobab pulp, you’ll think twice before tossing them — and give this healthy, magical brew a try instead!

 Benefits of drinking baobab coffee